 Niels Lagergaard Pedersen

-Niels is a biologist and a passionate coastal fisherman.
-At a young age, Niels started fishing the coastal shores, and he now has more than 25 years of experience fishing for seatrout.
+Niels is a biologist and an passionate coastal angler.
+At a young age, Niels started fishing the coastal shores, and he now has more than 30 years of experience fishing for seatrout.
 Due to his experience, Niels is always capable of finding seatrout spots with great fishing conditions.
-Niels guides both spin- and fly fishermen, and he also does courses in fly fishing.
+Niels guides both spin- and fly fishermen, and he also does courses in fly fishing and fly casting.

 Phone: +45 22 67 78 74